safetyfirstpdx/safetyfirstpdx.github.io/resources/code_of_conduct.md

 - Additional relevant resources for assisting participants, such as urgent care medical clinics, crisis lines, resource centers

 If there's anything else you expect people to do, more details you can provide about your process, or outside resources they can access, include them as well.

+### What not to include

+Some items are better to leave out of your code of conduct's protected groups.
+Making political parties or beliefs such a category puts people who want to harm others on the same ground as those who are abused.
+For example, in the US, registering as a Democrat has a very different impact from joining the neo-Nazi Traditionalist Worker Party.
+In general, beliefs and behaviors should be under the *unacceptable* or *expected behaviors* sections.
+This includes which text editor you use, lifestyle choices, and other activities.

+Religion has a special status, both legally and socially.
+It stays in the main category of protection because of specific histories of harm and discrimination, and because it's something you "are" as much as something you do.
+On the other hand, proselytizing without an invitation is a *behavior*, regardless of the beliefs that contribute to it.

+Also refrain from statements that are ambiguous or rely on specific cultural knowledge.
+"Be excellent to each other" may have all sorts of different understandings.
+Be careful about anything that may rely on a participant understanding the intent of the organizers — if it's important, make it explicit.

 ## Example codes of conduct to use